deb's unique style, which she calls "soft

 cover for the Rocky Mountain Elk Foundation, Bruce Springsteen pub

-glasses, commemorative stamps of Princess Diana, a portrait of "Daddy
+glasses, commemorative stamps of Princess Diana, a portrait of

-Brando at his best in Streetcar Named Desire, Uncle Sam smiling at
+humanness in paint.
+Brando at his best in Streetcar Named Desire,

-being named Man of the Century by US News & World Report, Senator Al
+Uncle Sam smiling at being named Man of the Century by US News &

-D'Amato trying to look dignified while telling jokes and a humble,
+World Report, Senator Al D'Amato trying to look dignified while

-homeless Christ are all subjects she has explored with her brush.
+telling jokes and a humble, homeless Christ are all subjects she has

 With a studio now located in the heart of Bucks County Pennsylvania,